Xingjian508/Glowing-STP-Reader/README.md

-# Parallel Plane Analyzer for STEP Files
+# Surface Analyzer for STP Files

 HI EVERYONE!
-I wrote this program that allows us to analyze and explore 3D objects within STEP files.
-It uses the `steptools` library for working with STEP files, while enabling us to extract, categorize, and do numerical operations with 3D objects taken from the file.
+I wrote this program that allows us to analyze and explore 3D objects within STP files.
+It uses the `steptools` library for working with STP files, while enabling us to extract, categorize, and do numerical operations with 3D objects taken from the file.

 ### Definitions
 > The program is object oriented; it mimics the idea of these 3D objects in reality.
 Here are definitions for each and their design decisions.